neverhood311/Stop-motion-OBJ/README.md

 Stop motion OBJ allows you to import a sequence of OBJ (or STL or PLY) files and render them as individual frames.
 Have a RealFlow animation but want to render it in Blender?
 This addon is for you!
 Currently tested for Blender 2.77.1.

+### IMPORTANT
+- File numbers must be zero-padded
+  - Like this: file001, file002, file003
+  - NOT like this: ~~file1, file2, file3~~
+- You MUST restart Blender after enabling the add-on

 ### Features
 - Supported formats: OBJ, STL, PLY
 - Allows changing topology